-- the acquisition, reclamation, enhancement or laying out of land, - the acquisition, construction, preparation, enhancement or replacement of roads, buildings and other structures, - the acquisition, installation or replacement of moveable or immovable plant, - machinery, apparatus, vehicles and vessels.
+- the acquisition, reclamation, enhancement or laying out of land - the acquisition, construction, preparation, enhancement or replacement of roads, buildings and other structures - the acquisition, installation or replacement of moveable or immovable plant, - machinery, apparatus, vehicles and vessels.

 An understanding of what constitutes capital expenditure is fundamental to realising the benefits that an authority can obtain under the Prudential framework.
 Unless expenditure qualifies as capital it will normally fall outside the scope of the framework and be charged to revenue in the period that the expenditure is incurred.
-If expenditure meets the definition of capital, there may be opportunities to finance the outlay from capital receipts (funds raised from the sale of surplus assets e.g. a former school site) or by spreading the cost over future years' revenues (i.e. Borrowing).
+If expenditure meets the definition of capital, there may be opportunities to finance the outlay from capital receipts or by spreading the cost over future years' revenues.

-CARMARTHENSHIRE'S APPROACH TO CAPITAL INVESTMENT
+E. CARMARTHENSHIRE'S APPROACH TO CAPITAL INVESTMENT

-A Managing Capital procedure document has been adopted as a policy for the Authority.
+A 'Managing Capital' procedure document has been adopted as a policy for the Authority.
 Within this document Carmarthenshire's approach to capital investment is conveyed.
 A sub-strategy that feeds into the Authority's overall Corporate Strategy is the Capital Programme.
 The Programme is closely linked to various other sub-strategies such as the Corporate Asset Management Plan, Local Transport Plan, Digital Transformation Strategy and the Service Departments' Business Plans.
 The 'Managing Capital' document explains that the aim is to deliver projects and outputs that meet the set objectives.
 The Capital Programme is prepared and approved on a five-year forward plan basis in order to:

-- Provide a detailed implementation plan to enable the high-level objectives to be realised, - Provide a financial commitment to allow enough time to adequately plan, - design and implement future schemes and projects, - Provide an overview of the likely future commitments arising from current schemes.
+- Provide a detailed implementation plan to enable the high level objectives to - be realised - Provide a financial commitment to allow sufficient time to adequately plan, - design and implement future schemes and projects - Provide an overview of the likely future commitments arising from current Schemes.